bolthole/elasticsearchutils/README.md

 Set $ESCLUSTER in your environment to the URL you need to use.
 Otherwise, will default to http://localhost:9200

-* esgethealth - Display overall health of cluster
+* esgethealth - Display overall health of cluster.
+Much ligher/faster than esnodeshards
 * esgetsettings - Dump ALL the cluster settings to stdout
 * esgettemplates - Get templated values for indexes
 * esmoveshard - Move ONE shard from one node to another.
 Mostly just a component of esmoveshards.